What is a lung scan?

 Are breastfeeding since the tracer may contaminate your breast milk

 You may have other risks that are unique to you.
 Let your healthcare provider know

 Make a list of questions you have about the procedure.
 Be sure to discuss these questions and

-any concerns with your healthcare provider prior to the procedure.
+any concerns with your healthcare provider before the procedure.
 Consider bringing

 a family member or trusted friend to the medical appointment to help you remember